 As of February 2010, the library no longer accepts non-standard passes, and students presenting them will be sent directly back to their classroom or study hall.
 Study hall students should present their signed agenda book only, and pre-signed pass students should only present the standard (usually yellow) printed passes.
 Students whose names appear on the library restricted list may not work in the library on any type of pass until their library obligations are resolved.
 The restricted list is updated every month.
 Students on pass restriction may not visit the library on any type of pass.

-The Emmaus High School Library offers computers for scheduled class use in its main space for students without devices (50 HPs with Windows 2010 and 30 Chromebooks).
+The Emmaus High School Library offers computers for scheduled class use in its main space for students without devices (21 HPs with Windows 2010 and a cart with 30 Chromebooks).
 Computers are available for general student use during the pre-period 1 time and during varying times during the regular school day and after-hours.

 The library has one photocopier machine, several black-and-white printers and one color printer for student use.
 There is a fee of ten cents per page for the photocopier and twenty cents per page for the color printer.
 Black-and-white copies are free to students (up to ten pages per research article); a fee of ten cents per page is assessed for amounts over the ten-page limit for black-and-white copies.
 Students are encouraged to share documents electronically via Google Drive, rather than print, whenever possible.